-When in a given mental state several transition rules are applicable, the interpreter is supposed to non-deterministically choose one of them (complying to the fairness condition).
+When-then-else When in a given mental state several transition rules are applicable, the interpreter is supposed to non-deterministically choose one of them.
 A developer might need to restrict and narrow the choice of the interpreter's selection function.
 In the core language, this can be done by writing complex queries, so that the number of applicable rules in a certain mental state is minimized and in turn, the number of states in which a rule is applicable is minimized as well.